 7. MOO KOH LANTA NATIONAL PARK

-This large nature preserve in the southern tip of the island is a mix of jungles, hills and beaches with plenty of trails to explore as well as an old lighthouse with an amazing view of the blue waters surrounding the island.
+This large nature reserve in the Southern tip of the island is a mix of jungles, hills and beaches with plenty of hiking trails as well as an old lighthouse with an amaZing view of the blue waters surrounding the island.

-There is also the Koh Lanta waterfall in Khlong Jark (Waterfall Bay) but check it out only if there has been rainfall.
+There is also the Khlong Jark waterfall (waterfall bay) but check it out only if there has been rainfall.